EugeneZmeuk/questdb.io/docs/reference/sql/latest-on.md

 :::info

-For single `SYMBOL` columns, QuestDB will know all distinct values upfront and stop scanning table contents once the latest entry has been found for each distinct symbol value.
+For a single `SYMBOL` column, QuestDB will know all distinct values upfront and stop scanning table contents once the latest entry has been found for each distinct symbol value.
 When `LATEST ON` is provided multiple columns, QuestDB has to scan the entire table to find distinct combinations of column values.